noraworld/jekyll-build-pages/README.md

 I put an effort to keep them updated, but please keep in mind that the updating may be delayed.
 The pull requests to improve this project are always welcomed!

 ## Sample workflow
+Navigate to the GitHub Pages settings (`https://github.com/<USER>/<REPO>/settings/pages`) and select the source `GitHub Actions`.
+And then put the following YAML file in `.github/workflows/`.
+Copying and pasting without any change probably works fine if you use the `main` branch.

 ```yaml
 name: Build and Deploy Jekyll